 Become a MemberApply for our Teaching Bank Membership:

-Charge: To recommend ways in which LWI can partner with ASP faculty to further LWI’s mission.
-New for 2022-24: particular focus on examining the intersection between writing, research, and ASP as they relate to the NextGen Bar Exam.
+Charge: This committee recommends ways in which LWI can partner with ASP faculty to further LWI’s mission and examines the intersection between writing, research, and ASP as they relate to the NextGen Bar Exam.

 Board Liaison: